Usually the first thing I do when I log onto the faithwriter's site is submit an article or two. Then I venture over to the What's New section.

 I think faithwriter's is succeeding in this.

-Read more articles by Elizabeth Hale or search for articles on the same topic or others.
+Read more articles by Elizabeth Hale or search for other articles by topic below.

 To be honest, many articles and devotions in the What's New list are regularly very similar.
 Not surprising when you think that the authors are using the same resources for their inspiration (the Bible and the Holy Spirit).
 But when someone writes something that hits home with another heart, then that's a winner--regardless of whether the same thing has been said by numerous other people, in a variety of similar ways.